ihmeuw/person_linkage_case_study/README.md

 - `ri`, which uses the simulated state of Rhode Island (about 1 million simulated people)
 - `usa`, which uses an entire simulated USA population (about 330 million simulated people)

-**Note: The Rhode Island scale is not a very realistic representation of how the Census Bureau would link a single state.
-It is included mostly to have an intermediate size for computational testing.**
+**Note: as mentioned above, the smaller-scale options are intended for experimentation, setup, and testing.
+The USA scale is the only one that attempts to realistically emulate Census Bureau processes.**

 To move up from `small_sample`, you'll need access to a larger simulated population.
-Instructions to get access can be found [on the pseudopeople documentation](https://pseudopeople.readthedocs.io/en/latest/simulated_populations/index.html).
+Instructions to request access can be found [in the pseudopeople documentation](https://pseudopeople.readthedocs.io/en/latest/simulated_populations/index.html).
 Once you have downloaded and unzipped your simulated population, you can configure the case study to use it like so: